10 Venomous Thai Snakes From Rare To Famous

 © Wikimedia Commons User: Danny S. – CC BY-SA 3.0

-A Naja siamensis facing away from you can flip around and blast your eyes in less than a second.
-The venom destroys eye cells and can cause permanent blindness.
-The bite is equally severe.
-10% of victims suffer from neurotoxic effects, beginning with drooping eyelids, double vision, and immobile eye muscles.
-The majority suffer from necrosis, ranging from surface skin level to deep muscles, possibly causing amputation.
+A Siamese spitting cobra facing away from you can flip around and blast your eyes in less than a second.
+The venom destroys eye cells, sometimes leading to permanent blindness, and its bite is equally severe.
+10% of bite victims experience neurotoxic effects, beginning with drooping eyelids, double vision, and immobile eye muscles.
+The majority suffer from necrosis, ranging from surface skin level to deep muscle necrosis, possibly necessitating amputation.

-This snake may cause 10% of bites in Thailand, as measured by dead snakes dragged into the clinic later by victim.
-Siamese spitting cobras spray in a mist rather than twin jets, which brings the weather into play; being downwind could cause a faceful.
+This snake may cause 10% of bites in Thailand, as measured by dead snakes dragged into medical clinics by victims.
+Siamese spitting cobras (Naja siamensis) spray in a mist rather than twin jets, which brings the weather into play; being downwind could cause a bigger faceful than usual.

 8 Banded krait